Hume Center Policies and Procedures for Students

 Drop-in tutoring sessions are available on a first-come, first-served basis.
 You can have one or more drop-in sessions per day, depending on availability.
 Sessions last for approximately 30 minutes, but can be shorter at busy times.
 Occasionally, Hume Center administrators may need to limit the number of sessions you can have in a fixed period of time.

-Drop-in writing tutoring will take place online using Canvas and Zoom in fall Quarter.
+Drop-in writing tutoring will take place online using Canvas and Zoom in during the 2020-21 academic year.

 To meet with a drop-in writing tutor, please self-enroll in our drop-in writing tutor Canvas page here: https://canvas.stanford.edu/enroll/JDABX3